 Alice proposed the establishment of the Water Resources Committee to go beyond the county's good work in protecting watersheds and expand it to include an emphasis on groundwater as well.
 She was far-sighted in advocating for studies of our groundwater supplies, well before there was any crisis (like a drought), to help us plan for our long-term water needs.

-• Now Alice is pushing for the funding and implementation of the Water Resources Initiative, approved in concept by the commissioners last year.
-This new initiative will help Orange County better protect and more responsibly utilize the county's water supplies.
+• Now Alice is pushing for the full implementation of the Water Resources Initiative, approved by the commissioners.
+This initiative will help Orange County better protect and more responsibly utilize the county's water supplies.

-• She will work on other environmental initiatives as well, especially in her capacity as commissioner liaison to the Commission for the Environment and as a member of the new multi-jurisdictional Air Quality Advisory Committee.
-She will also support the wise allocation of 2001 bond funds already budgeted for land preservation, and promote an aggressive timetable for the completion of planned recreation and park facilities.
+• She will also support the wise allocation of 2001 bond funds already budgeted for land preservation, and advocate for the completion of planned recreation and park facilities.

 (See Environmental Record for a more complete description of these issues and also statements concerning the "Rural Buffer" and "Parks and Open Space, Sustainable Growth")

-Officers, Durham/Chapel Hill/Carrboro Metropolitan Planning Organization's Transportation Advisory Committee: Bill Bell, Mayor of Durham, and Alice
+Members of both the Triangle Transit Board of Trustees and the Durham/Chapel Hill/Carrboro Metropolitan Transportation Association's Transportation Advisory Committee: Bill Bell, Mayor of Durham, and Alice

-Officers, Durham/Chapel Hill/Carrboro Metropolitan Planning Organization's Transportation Advisory Committee: Bill Bell, Mayor of Durham, and Alice
+Members of both the Triangle Transit Board of Trustees and the Durham/Chapel Hill/Carrboro Metropolitan Transportation Association's Transportation Advisory Committee: Bill Bell, Mayor of Durham, and Alice

 Regional Transportation

-Gordon, as vice chair of two regional transportation policy decision-making boards, has worked for wise transportation planning in the Triangle area.
+Gordon, as a current member and former chair of two regional transportation policy decision-making boards, has worked for wise transportation planning in the Triangle area.
 In particular, she has promoted public transit and other alternatives to cars.

 Al Terry, Orange County; Alice; Tom Stevens, Mayor of Hillsborough

 Alice has been a dedicated advocate for improving public transit in the region, and has worked to increase our other transportation options.
-In her service on the Transportation Advisory Committee, a group of elected officials who provide policy guidance and approve the Metropolitan Planning Organization's transportation budget, she has worked for a balanced transportation system that provides alternatives to cars.
+In her service on the Transportation Advisory Committee, the group that provides policy guidance and approves the Metropolitan Planning Organization's transportation budget, she has worked for a balanced transportation system that provides alternatives to cars.

-• As part of her work on the Triangle Transit Authority (TTA) Board of Trustees, she spearheaded the creation of the new TTA bus route between Hillsborough and Chapel Hill which began operation in January.
+• As part of her work on the Triangle Transit Board of Trustees, she spearheaded the creation of the route 420 bus service between Hillsborough and Chapel Hill which began operation in 2006.
 It provides continuous weekday bus trips between the towns.
-This route took three years to plan and it is was added to the TTA system at the same time that other routes had to be cut.
+This route took three years to plan, and it is now one of Triangle Transit's most successful commuter routes.

 Gordon will continue to work on improving public transit, finding other alternatives to cars, and monitoring transportation projects for compliance with air quality objectives.

 Alice will grapple with the complex issues which we need to resolve before we can devise solutions to the transportation challenges faced by this region.
-TTA provides regional bus service and some areas have local bus service.
+Triangle Transit provides regional transit services, and some areas have local bus service.
 However, we need other transit improvements including regional rail, or some comparable mode of transportation, to meet our long-term transportation goals.
 Otherwise we will continue to see worsening traffic congestion and air quality degradation in the Triangle area.
-As part of the region's non-attainment area for air quality, Orange County will be involved in these transportation improvement efforts for years to come.

 TOP